TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 *   Contacts/Friends/Associations
 *   Any Information That Is Publicly Available on Third Party Websites

 For example, Gigaom may offer the ability to use certain Third Party Websites to facilitate your registration on Gigaom.
 We may also use information about your profile and connections on Third Party Websites to allow you to share or connect with your friends and contacts on Gigaom or to personalize your experience.
-In addition, Gigaom offers â€œplug insâ€ and â€œwidgetsâ€ from various Third Party Websites that allow you to share Gigaom content off of our service, as discussed in “Disclosure of Information to Third Parties”.
+In addition, Gigaom offers “plug ins” and “widgets” from various Third Party Websites that allow you to share Gigaom content off of our service, as discussed in “Disclosure of Information to Third Parties”.

 Your decision to use, or share with, a Third Party Website when accessing or using Gigaom products and services is completely voluntary.
 Gigaom is not responsible for compliance with the policies or practices of any Third Party Website.
-You should ensure that you are comfortable with the information such Third Party Websites may make available to Gigaom by reviewing those Websitesâ€™ privacy policies and service terms, and by modifying your privacy settings and preferences on those Services.
+You should ensure that you are comfortable with the information such Third Party Websites may make available to Gigaom by reviewing those Websites’ privacy policies and service terms, and by modifying your privacy settings and preferences on those Services.

 Any information we receive from Third Party Websites will be governed by this Privacy Policy.